Learning support for students with disabilities

 Review of reasonable accommodation

-In principle, confirmation of support details and intention to continue or terminate will be conducted before the start of the semester.
+As a general rule, confirmation of the support provided, as well as confirmation of intentions regarding continuation or termination, will be conducted before the start of the semester.

-We will thoroughly check the status of students who apply for support and take appropriate action, including reviewing the support we have provided up to that point.
+We will thoroughly assess the circumstances of the students requesting support and take appropriate action, including reviewing the support we have provided up to that point.

-Furthermore, even if a student's situation changes during the semester, we will listen to and confirm the academic support they require, and will be flexible enough to change the support that has already been decided upon.
+Furthermore, even if a student's circumstances change during the semester, we will flexibly respond by re-listening to and confirming the type of academic support they require, and modifying the support plan once it has been decided.

-*If the requested academic support constitutes an "excessive burden," we may not be able to provide the requested academic support.
+*If the requested educational support constitutes an "excessive burden," we may not be able to provide the requested support.

-In addition to the above, the content and nature of reasonable accommodations will change depending on the student's own physical and mental condition, educational environment, and social situation.
+Furthermore, the content and nature of reasonable accommodations may change depending on the student's own physical and mental condition, the educational environment, and changes in social circumstances, in addition to the above.

 FAQ